Ristellise/Lynette-Bishop/README.md

 ## Commands

 All Commands are bounded to the creator of the said discord bot.
-No plans to have an allowlist for users.
+There are no plans to have an allowlist for users.

 `!ly2 stalk <twitter_username> <webhook_token> [nsfw=False]`
 - `twitter_username`: Required.
 Twitter Screen Name. so like `@twitter` but without the `@`. so it's `twitter.`